sictweb/web222/weeks/week02/README.md

 }
 ```

-Here the `checkUser` function takes two arguments: the first a `String` for a username;
+Here the `checkUserName` function takes two arguments: the first a `String` for a username;
 the second an optional (i.e., may not exist) function to use when validating this username.
 Depending on whether or not we are passed a function for `customValidationFn`, we will either
 use it, or use a default validation function (defined somewhere else).

 Notice the line `if(customValidationFn && typeof customValidationFn === 'function') {` where
-`customValidationFn` is used as like any other variable (no invocation), to check if it has
-a value, and if its value is actually a function.
-Only then is it invoked.
+`customValidationFn` is used like any other variable (accessing the value it refers to vs. doing an invocation), to check if it has a value, and if its value is actually a function.
+Only then is it save to invoke it.

 It's important to remember that JavaScript functions aren't executed until they are called
 via the invocation operator, and may also be used as values without being called.